Common ostrich: Humans

-Common ostriches have inspired cultures and civilizations for 5,000 years in Mesopotamia and African centres like Egypt and the Kingdom of Kush.
+Common ostriches have inspired cultures and civilisations for 5,000 years in Mesopotamia and African centres like Egypt and the Kingdom of Kush.
 A statue of Arsinoe II of Egypt riding a common ostrich was found in a tomb in Egypt.
 Hunter-gatherers in the Kalahari use ostrich eggshells as water containers, punching a hole in them.
 They also produce jewelry from it.
 The presence of such eggshells with engraved hatched symbols dating from the Howiesons Poort period of the Middle Stone Age at Diepkloof Rock Shelter in South Africa suggests common ostriches were an important part of human life as early as 60,000 BP.